harvard-library/Curiosity/README.md

     $ cd hulspotlight

 #### Configure the app environment
-You can adjust the environment variables in a `.env` file.
+You can adjust the environment variables in a .env file.
-We have provided a `.env.exmaple` file that you can use to get started---just `cp .env.example .env`.
-Make sure that environment variables intended for the React application are prefixed with `REACT_APP_`, and pay attention to the comments in the `.env` file.
+We have provided a .env.example file that you can use to get started---just `cp .env.example .env`.
+Make sure that environment variables intended for the React application are prefixed with `REACT_APP_`, and pay attention to the comments in the .env file.

 These variables are important for communicating with the GraphQL API provided by